damirlj/modern_cpp_tutorials/README.md

 in realization of the well known topics, like concurrency and new memory model, the power of callable objects and functional programming, generic – template (meta)programming, chrono library, etc.

-Please have in mind that using the code in commercial purposes is not allowed.
+Please have in mind that using the code in commercial purposes is not permited (MIT licence), but on your own risk.
-Exposing them to the community is the way for getting the valuable feedback.
+Primary, exposing it to the community is the way for getting the valuable feedback.
 Thanks in advance.

 >[Contact](damirlj@yahoo.com)